Rose Royce: Career

 The group's follow-up album, Rose Royce II: In Full Bloom, produced two top ten singles, "Do Your Dance" and "Ooh Boy".
 It also included "Wishing on a Star", which for Rose Royce was a top-10 hit only in the UK; it became notable elsewhere through its cover versions, including the Cover Girls' top ten single in 1992.

 In 1978, they released their third album, entitled Rose Royce III: Strikes Again!, and it featured "I'm in Love (And I Love the Feeling)" and "Love Don't Live Here Anymore".
 Both singles entered the Billboard R&B top five.
 "Love Don't Live Here Anymore" was a number 2 hit in the UK Singles Chart, and would later gain greater exposure through its cover versions, most notably by Madonna in 1984 and 1995.

+The single "Is It Love You're After?" was released in 1979, taken from the album Rainbow Connection IV, the last album with lead singer Gwen Dickey before she left to embark on a solo career.
+It was the band's fourth highest-charting single in the UK.

 The group followed with a series of modest successes that reached the charts but never gained the status that their previous songs did.
 Dickey left the group in April 1980 and Rose Royce temporarily disbanded.
 However, the remaining members regrouped, adjusted the line-up, and kept the group somewhat popular in the UK, where they remained a marquee attraction.

 Singer Ricci Benson replaced Dickey, taking over lead female vocals between the 1980 album "Golden Touch" and the 1986 album "Fresh Cut".
 Lisa Taylor then replaced Benson for the 1989 album "Perfect Lover".

 Rose Royce was featured in TV One's seasonal series, Unsung during the spring of 2010.
 The story featured the successes and internal bickering of the group.
 Dickey, Copeland, Jobe, Moore and Garner were the only members of the band who gave interviews throughout the program.
 Dickey now performs as a solo artist in the UK but mentioned during the interview that she would not mind performing with the group once again.
 From 2012 to 2013, R&B vocalist Debelah Morgan joined the band as their lead singer for a few shows.
-Additionally, Bag Raiders and Daft Punk sampled their single "First Come First Served" with the songs "Shooting Stars" and "Too Long" respectively.
+Additionally, Bag Raiders and Daft Punk sampled their single "First Come, First Serve" with the songs "Shooting Stars" and "Too Long" respectively.